 Security Flags - 1

-Cala Almadrave again lies at the foot of the Sierra Helada mountains, where its calm, clear waters, along with its rock seabed and abundant marine life have made it a popular place for snorkeling and swimming.
+Cala Almadrava again lies at the foot of the Sierra Helada mountains, where its calm, clear waters, along with its rock seabed and abundant marine life have made it a popular place for snorkelling and swimming.
 This beach is not accessible by road, there are quite steep steps down the cliff face.
 This again is used as a nudist beach out of the main season.

 Length - 100 metres